graphiti-api/graphiti-api.github.io/guides/concepts/error-handling.md

   <img width="100%" src="https://user-images.githubusercontent.com/55264/45879320-06096300-bd72-11e8-8920-6e83f4a2fce3.png">
 </p>

-To do these we'll need to globally rescue errors so that we can render the correct response.
-As part of that logic, we'll need a way to say "if a `NotAuthorized` error is raised, the response should have a `403` status code", or "when this error is raised, send a helpful message to the user about why the error occurred."
+We'll also need a way to customize this payload.
+For instance, if a `NotAuthorized` error is raised, the response should have a `403` status code.
+For other errors, we may want to render a helpful error message:

-To do this we use the [Graphiti Errors](https://github.com/graphiti-api/graphiti_errors) gem.

-{% include h.html tag="h3" text="1.1 Setup" a="setup" %}

-Error handling is part of [Installation]({{site.github.url}}/guides/getting-started/installation), but here's the code:

 {% highlight ruby %}
-# With Rails
+class ApplicationController < ActionController::API
+  register_exception NotAuthorized, status: 403
+  register_exception ShipmentDelayed,
+    message: ->(e) { "Contact us at 123-456-7899" }
-# app/controllers/application_controller.rb
+  # ... code ...
-include Graphiti::Rails
-rescue_from Exception do |e|
-  handle_exception(e)
 end

-# Without Rails:
-include GraphitiErrors
-# ... your code to globally rescue errors ...
-handle_exception(e)
 {% endhighlight %}

-We expose this directly so you can add additional logic, like sending the error to NewRelic.
+Correctly handling exceptions happens in [graphiti-rails](https://github.com/graphiti-api/graphiti-rails).
+Customizing the behavior based on error class happens in the [RescueRegistry](https://github.com/wagenet/rescue_registry) dependency.

+{% include h.html tag="h3" text="1.1 Setup" a="setup" %}

+Just make sure you have [graphiti-rails](https://github.com/graphiti-api/graphiti-rails) installed:

+{% highlight ruby %}
+gem 'graphiti-rails'
+{% endhighlight %}

+And you're all set!

 {% include h.html tag="h4" text="1.1.1 Displaying Raw Errors" a="displaying-raw-errors" %}